Anastezia15/EventAplication/README.md

   if such event doesn't exist already, a new one is created
 - updateEvent
    updates existing event
-- setEventInUserList
-  subscribes user to an event adding it to concrete user's list of events
 - deleteEvent
   deletes event by id if such exists